Is eToro banned in France? Let's take a look

 Comparison with other alternatives

-• Strict regulatory compliance, with Gemini being one of the first platforms approved in the United States and holding the European license ( MiCA ).
+• Strict regulatory compliance, OKX being one of the first platforms to have held the European license ( MiCA ).
+It is on the AMF whitelist.

 • Additional services such as staking to generate returns on these cryptocurrencies.